Basra Eyalet

-Basra Eyalet (إيالة البصرة, ایالت بصره) was an eyalet of the Ottoman Empire.
+Basra Eyalet (إيالة البصرة, ایالت بصره) was an eyalet in Ottoman Iraq of the Ottoman Empire.
 Its reported area in the 19th century was 9872 sqmi.
 It had a Defterdar and Kehiya of the Chavushes but neither Alai-beg nor Cheribashi because there were no ziamets or Timars, the lands being all rented by the governor.

 History

 Basra had formerly a hereditary government (mulkiat), but it was reduced to an ordinary eyalet when conquered by Sultan Mehmed IV.
 In 1534, when the Ottomans captured Baghdad, Rashid al-Mughamis, the Bedouin emir who then controlled Basra, submitted to Ottomans.
 Basra became an Ottoman province in 1538, and an Ottoman governor was appointed by 1546.
 The eyalet was later subordinated to Baghdad during the Mamluk dynasty of Iraq, and was separated from Baghdad again from 1850 to 1862.

 Administrative divisions

 The eyalet of Basra consisted of the following sanjaks in 1702: